+To use it, enable it in your config.yaml by putting mpdupdate on your plugins line.
 Then, you'll probably want to configure the specifics of your MPD server.
-You can do that using an [mpdupdate] section in your .beetsconfig, which looks like this:
+You can do that using an mpdupdate: section in your config.yaml, which looks like this:

 '''

-[mpdupdate]
+mpdupdate:

-host = localhost
+host: localhost

-port = 6600
+port: 6600

-password = seekrit
+password: seekrit

 '''